 2020 Toyota Tundra Diesel Specs & Performance

-In terms of features, the upcoming 2020 Toyota Tundra Diesel should come with at least the following: a touchscreen display with up to date infotainment system, navigation, automatic climate control, an audio system, and Android Auto and Apple CarPlay compatibility.
-The 2019 Toyota Tundra does not have Android Auto and Apple CarPlay compatibility, something that can’t be overlooked today.
-The 2020 model should not do the same mistake.
+In terms of features, the upcoming 2020 Toyota Tundra Diesel should come with at least the following: a touchscreen display with an up-to-date infotainment system, navigation, automatic climate control, an audio system, and Android Auto, and Apple CarPlay compatibility.

-Other features, such as a moonroof, heated leather seats, a tow package, skid plates, LED headlights, all-terrain tires, and a steering wheel with a leather cover may be available as well.
+Other features, such as a moonroof, heated leather seats, a tow package, skid plates, LED headlights, all-terrain tires, and a steering wheel with a leather cover may also be available.
 These features are available for the higher trims of the current model.
 They should be available for the 2020 model too.

-Since the truck has yet to be released, we will use the current model as the base of our expectation.
+Since the truck has yet to be released, we will use the current model as the basis of our expectations.
 The current model, the 2019 Toyota Tundra, comes with various active safety technologies.
-For instance, it has auto high-beam headlights, auto emergency braking (which include pedestrian detection system), adaptive cruise control, and lane-departure warnings.
+For instance, it has auto high-beam headlights, auto emergency braking (which includes a pedestrian detection system), adaptive cruise control, and lane-departure warnings.
 More likely than not, the 2020 model will carry these technologies as well.

 As for the price, we can expect it to be in the same price range as the 2019 Toyota Tundra Diesel.
 The current model’s starting price is around $37,000.
 The price of the 2020 model shouldn’t be too far from that.
-Slight price increase should be expected.
+A slight price increase should be expected.